StrangeBeeCorp/docs/docs/thehive/operations/backup-restore.md

 #### Data and index

 Before starting TheHive, if there is an index, ensure the index in Elasticsearch matches the data in Cassandra otherwise this would imply unpredictive behavior.
-You can force resync (reindex all data) by adding `db.janusgraph.forceDropAndRebuildIndex = true` in application.conf.
+You can force resync (reindex all data) by adding `db.janusgraph.forceDropAndRebuildIndex = true` in `application.conf` file.

 !!!
 Warning "Remove this line once TheHive is started"